Benjamin-Wiegand/Geargrinder/README.md

 There are some exceptions, but I don't have a large enough sample to verify if they are the exception or the rule yet.

 To use Flywheel with these headunits, you need to obtain the private key and SSL certificate used by the official Android Auto app.
-Instructions for this are not yet available in this repository, this process is not trivial, **and there is no secret menu in the Android Auto app which exposes these (to my knowledge)**, but there are multiple ways to go about it if you know what you're doing, and other ways if not (see tip below).
+Instructions for this are not yet available in this repository, but there are multiple ways to go about it if you know what you're doing.

 > [!tip]
 > You may also be able to find working (but usually expired) Android Auto app key/certificate pairs from elsewhere on the Internet.
-These will work, but usually only if you to set the clock back on your headunit to before they expired.
+> These may work, but usually only if you to set the clock back on your headunit to before they expired.

 Once you obtain matching private key and certificate files, you can import them into Flywheel via the settings menu (Settings > Certificates and keys).
-If successful, you should now be allowed to enable the "Use imported keys" option.
-Once enabled, the imported key and certificate will be used the next time you try connecting to your headunit.
+After importing, you can enable the "Use imported keys" option, which will cause Flywheel to use the imported key and certificate when you try connecting to your headunit.

 ### headunit compatibility

-> [!warning]
-> I have no idea how your car will react to communications from this app.
-Be prepared for unforeseen consequences.
->
-> If you accept the risks and want to help, please open an issue with the results (regardless of success).

 > [!note]
 > Some headunits **may** work with Flywheel's self-signed keys.
 If not, then you may need to use keys and certificates extracted from the Android Auto app.
 > Please see the [authentication](#authentication) section for more information.

+> [!warning]
+> I have no idea how your specific car/headunit will react to communications from this app.
+Be prepared for unforeseen consequences.

 Tested and working on OEM car headunits from these cars:
 - 2021-2024 Nissan Kicks SV/SR